Getting Mixed Signals: Signs He's Falling In Love But Scared

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

 While you may not have much information about your love interest's dating history, there may be a reason for his hesitance, which could be a sign.
-For example, one of his ex-partners may have acted unhealthily or issues with family, and he may want to discern the situation further before making a move.
+For example, one of his ex-partners may have acted unhealthily or caused issues with family, and he may want to discern the situation further before making a move.
 Additionally, hesitance could come from fears of making the first move or uncertainty about compatibility.
 This may be a good sign that he's taking things seriously and approaching your connection in the same way he would with any other meaningful relationship.

 He is afraid of rejection